ferneybaron/building-java-apps/README.md

 By providing a seamless and intuitive banking experience for customers and empowering bank employees with the necessary tools, the application aims to streamline banking operations, enhance customer satisfaction, and improve overall efficiency in managing bank accounts.

 ## User stories:
+### 01
+Create a simple application with Spring Web dependency and test adding gradle.properties file
 ### Open Account
    - As a customer, I want to be able to open a new bank account.
    - Constraints: